Below is a list of common questions we hear and answers to them from a professional reserve analyst.

 Should we invest our reserve account funds?

-Communities which have a large reserve account balance often choose to invest their funds which in our opinion is a great option as long as the funds are in very low risk instruments and government backed.
+Communities which have a large reserve account balance often choose to invest their funds which in our opinion is a great option as long as the funds are in very low risk government backed instruments that are also liquid enough to withdraw when needed.
 During “Peak” year cycles a community may need access to a very large percentage of the reserve account funds so adequate planning and making sure the funds are available (without penalty) is important.

 How often should we have a Reserve Study Completed?

 Many states have annual disclosure laws to the membership of the community.
 Typically these disclosures requirements indicate the membership must be told the “Percent Funded” level a community currently is at.
 This is not a self-evident concept and requires a review of the components costs, useful life and review of the account balances.
 So to meet disclosure requirements reserve studies must be completed annually.
 After an initial Full Level I Study many states require subsequent years of Level III Update Studies which are sufficient for the Disclosure Requirements.
 After several years many States require a Level II Full-Update for a physical re-inspection of the components to determine if assumptions, condition assessments, useful life expectancies, etc. are holding true.
 So how often – We suggest annually but with different levels of studies depending on where a community is at in their timeline of studies.